Breaking News

 READ MORE about the Easter Rising of 1916

-The Mausers arrived in July 1914, when the Asgard, a yacht belonging to writer Erskine Childers, sailed into Howth, north Dublin, with 900 rifles.
-Those were quickly unloaded in 30 minutes and distributed to waiting Irish Volunteers and boys of Fianna Eireann.
+The Mausers arrived in July 1914, when the Asgard, a yacht belonging to Childers, sailed into Howth, north Dublin, with 900 rifles.
+Those were quickly unloaded in 30 minutes, and distributed to waiting Irish Volunteers and boys of Fianna Eireann.
 The rifles immediately were hidden.
-On the following day, more rifles were landed at Kilcoole, Co.
-Wicklow, bringing the total to 1,500 rifles and 45,000 rounds of ammunition.
+On the following day, the remaining Mausers were landed at Kilcoole, Co.
+Wicklow.

 During the Easter Rising, the rebels seized prominent buildings in Dublin, including the General Post Office, and clashed with British troops.
+Martial law was declared across Ireland, but the fighting was largely confined to Dublin.
 Within a week, the insurrection had been suppressed and more than 2,000 people were dead or injured.
 The leaders of the rebellion soon were executed – and some escaped.

 One of the rebels, American-born Eamon de Valera, was sentenced to death.
 He served only a brief prison term, and went on to become one of Ireland’s leading political figures, with a career spanning half a century.